jtquisenberry/SocialNetwork/Python_Flask_Server/README.md

 # Social Network with Python Flask and Bootstrap 5

+# Dependencies

+`cytoscape` uses `weaver`, which is a JavaScript parallelism library.

 # Conversion of buttons with dropdown to Bootstrap 5

 * Replace `data-toggle` with `data-bs-toggle`